cocode/firedata/README.md

 ### Data Collection
 A github action is run every night (CA time) to fetch data.
+These sources do not provide historical data, so the data is fetched, and checked into github in the data directory.

 ### About Cal Fire Data:
 Cal Fire data is just for fires handled by the organization "Cal Fire".
 Lots of fires are not handled by Cal Fire.